Auto Glass Glossary

 Laminated Glass

-layer of PVB that reduces noise and actually cracks
+one layer of PVB that reduces noise and actually cracks similar

 See